Events Prelude to the March 25 Florentine New Year, 2026

 Zeffirelli Open Day: Remembering the Maestro & His Art

 It has been 102 years since the birth of Florence’s Franco Zeffirelli, and to celebrate, on February 12, the Zeffirelli Foundation are opening their doors to residents of the greater Florence metropolitan area to visit the collection for free.
-All you will need is proof of residency in the metropolitan area, which is comprised of Bagno a Ripoli, Calenzano, Campi Bisenzio, Fiesole, Firenze, Impruneta, Lastra a Signa, Sandicci, Sesto Fiorentino and Signa and [...]
+All you will need is proof of residency in the metropolitan area, which is comprised of Bagno a Ripoli, Calenzano, Campi Bisenzio, Fiesole, Florence, Impruneta, Lastra a Signa, Sandicci, Sesto Fiorentino and Signa and [...]

 ‘Festa della Toscana’ 2024: Land of Genius & Innovation